saim22r/GitHub-Git-and-SSH/README.md

 # GitHub, Git and SSH key set up

 - Download and install GitBash and Git version control onto your computer.
-This can be done through a simple google search
+(Download Git)[https://git-scm.com/]
 - Create a GitHub account by visiting the GitHub homepage
 - Open GitBash from start button as an administrator to generate an SSH key
 - Copy and paste `s0sh-keygen -t rsa -b 4096 -C "your_email@example.com"` replacing the email with your Github email.
 This is for windows only